 All parking spaces marked Reserved or otherwise specially marked are enforced 24 hours a day, 7 days a week (proper permit required).
 These spaces include, but are not limited to: Contractor Lots, Carpool spaces, University Business spaces, Personal Parking Meter and Service Vehicle spaces.
-Disabled placard holders are not eligible to park in these spaces without also diplaying the proper UCM permit.
+Disabled placard holders are not eligible to park in these spaces.

 University and official local, state or federal government licensed vehicles may park in all non-specially marked parking spaces.
 Such vehicles may not park in Reserved spaces, specially marked spaces, or metered spaces.
 E-plate vehicles may park in Service Vehicle spaces when providing a needed or requested service.
 Services include, but are not limited to: mail delivery, building maintenance, and heavy or awkward item delivery.

-All vehicles parked in Electric Vehicle Charging Stations must be actively charging to utilize the space.
+All vehicles parked in Electric Vehicle Charging Stations must be actively charging and/or maintain an active session once charging is complete.
+Customers who deactivate or end the session but remain parked in EV spaces will be cited.
 For more information on electric vehicle charging stations see here.